To find a da Vinci uterine surgeon, call 800-777-7775 or browse da Vinci physicians.

 When a woman faces a medical condition that affects her uterus, the hollow, muscular organ that holds and feeds a fertilized egg, the emotional impact can often be as challenging as the physical.
-These conditions include, but are not limited to, cervical and uterine cancers such as endometrial cancer, uterine fibroids, uterine prolapse, excessive bleeding and endometriosis.
+These conditions include, but are not limited to, endometriosis, cervical and uterine cancers such as endometrial cancer, uterine fibroids, uterine prolapse and excessive bleeding.

 Endometriosis, also known as endometrial hyperplasia, is a condition in which the endometrial tissue grows outside the uterus, causing scarring, pain, and heavy bleeding.
-It can often damaging the fallopian tubes and ovaries in the process.
-A common organic cause of infertility, endometriosis can be treated with medications such as lupron for endometriosis that lowers hormone levels and decreases endometrial growths.
+It can often damage the fallopian tubes and ovaries in the process.
+A common organic cause of infertility, endometriosis can be treated with medications such as lupron to lower hormone levels and decrease endometrial growths.
 While such medications often relieve associated symptoms, a patient should understand the potential side effects before pursuing this treatment regimen.

 For endometrial cancer, also known as uterine cancer and more common among women after menopause, standard treatment options include hormone therapy, radiation therapy, chemotherapy and hysterectomy (surgical removal of the uterus).
 Three of these—radiation therapy, chemotherapy and hysterectomy—are also used to treat cervical cancer.